 From the 2nd grade reader, “More Friends and Neighbours” comes a classic tale of a husband biting off more than he could chew.
 He learns an important lesson along the way.

 I’m not sure where the book came from, but I’ve been reading it to my kids lately.
 I enjoy reading the old fashioned style as well the gender norms of a bygone era are also interesting.
-I remember my grandmother used to tell me this same story by memory as a bedtime story.
+I remember my mom (or possibly grandma) used to tell me this same story at bedtime.
 Enjoy:

 Once there was a farmer who thought his work in the fields was too hard.

 Every night when he came to his house on the hillside, he was very, very tired.
 Then he would say to his wife, “What do you do all day while I am working hard in the fields?”

 “Pooh, pooh!
 That’s so easy,” he said.
 “I wish I had nothing to do but churn and boil porridge and keep the house clean.”

 One night the man’s wife said to him, “Tomorrow I will change work with you.
 I will go to the fields to work, and you shall keep house and watch the baby.”